dzungvpham/dist_drl_gym/README.md

-# dist_drl_gym
-Distributed Deep Reinforcement Learning with OpenAI Gym
+## Distributed Deep Reinforcement Learning with PyTorch and OpenAI Gym